-Valency Networks uses a highly technical and methodical approach to form a checklist.
-Each customer has a different checklist because their networks and scenario's are different.
+Valency Networks is rated as one of the top cyber security companies, providing network, web and mobile security testing services.
+These services are typically called as VAPT, or Pentesting.
+Valency Network uses a highly technical and methodical approach to form a checklist.
+We are one of the best network VAPT companies in India and aborad as recognized by our customers.
+Each customer has a different cybe security posture that we study and perform pentesting for them.
 Also each networks' security requirements are different.
 At a high level, we take into account the following items to perform a network vulnerability assessment followed by a detailed network penetration testing of IT infrastructure.

 • Information gathering